 Hans P. Kraus Jr. Inc. is a member of the Art Dealers Association of America (ADAA), the Private Art Dealers Association (PADA), and the Association of International Photography Art Dealers (AIPAD).

-The gallery has three annual exhibitions with public hours and participates in international art fairs: The European Fine Art Fair (TEFAF), The Art Show (ADAA), Frieze Masters, Paris Photo, and The AIPAD Photography Show.
+The gallery has three annual exhibitions with public hours and participates in international art fairs: The Art Show (ADAA), Paris Photo, and The AIPAD Photography Show.

 Publications include monographs and catalogues under the series title Sun Pictures